-The outstanding features of the writings of Dutch author Marga Minco, who lives and works in Amsterdam, are an economical use of words and an all out effort to convey the experiences of the Holocaust.
-Born Sara Minco on March 31, 1920 in the village of Ginneken, in the southwest of the Netherlands, as a young girl she moved to Breda, a town near her birthplace, together with her parents, her brother Dave (David, Oldenzaal May 23, 1915–Warsaw January 31, 1944) and her sister Bettie (Betje, Ginneken February 1, 1919–Auschwitz September 30, 1942).
+The outstanding features of the writings of Dutch author Marga Minco are an economical use of words and an all-out effort to convey the experiences of the Holocaust.
+Born Sara Minco on March 31, 1920, in the village of Ginneken in the southwest of the Netherlands, she moved as a young girl to Breda, a town near her birthplace, together with her parents, her brother David (Oldenzaal May 23, 1915–Warsaw January 31, 1944), and her sister Bettie (Ginneken February 1, 1919–Auschwitz September 30, 1942).
 Her pious father Salomon (Oldenzaal September 17, 1887–Sobibor May 7, 1943) held the position of parnas (warden) in the local Jewish community and probably made a living as a salesman.
 Minco’s mother Grietje Minco-van Hoorn (‘t Zandt July 4, 1889–Sobibor May 7, 1943) was trained as a teacher.
 Minco’s parents, who married in 1914, remained enamored throughout their lives.

 The fact that Minco grew up in a predominantly Catholic city and attended a girls’ public school in Breda occasionally led her to dislike Jewish ceremonies and laws.
 She often wondered what made her different from the other, non-Jewish, children and wished to be as inconspicuous as they.
 Afraid of running into classmates on the street, she dreaded the moment of leaving the synagogue on Saturdays, but at the same time enjoyed the sound of her name uttered in Hebrew when her father was summoned to distribute honors to the congregants.